 Now, the converter itself.
 In fact, the procedure of creating an IVA is very simple, and only spans 3 steps.
 Ready?

-In your eWizard account (don’t have one?
-You can request a demo), go to your eDetailers gallery – the place where you can see all the presentations you are (or have been) working on.
+In your eWizard account, go to your eDetailers gallery – the place where you can see all the presentations you are (or have been) working on.
 In the corner, there is the +ADD NEW button, which presents you with several options.

 The last of these is Convert.
 Once you select it, you will see the popup that asks to upload the original file.

 The default method is simply to drag&drop the PDF from a folder on your PC.
 If your company is using Veeva Vault PromoMats, the left sidebar of the popup present an option to load a file from Vault.